Klipper3d/klipper/docs/Example_Configs.md

    5. The `example` prefix is used to describe printer kinematics.
       This type of config is typically only added along with code for a new type of printer kinematics.
-2. All example configuration files must end in a `.cfg` suffix.
+2. All configuration files must end in a `.cfg` suffix.
 The `printer` config files must end in a year followed by `.cfg` (eg, `-2019.cfg`).
 In this case, the year is an approximate year the given printer was sold.
 3. Do not use spaces or other unusual characters in the config